SergeiVElfimov/aio-s3-storages/README.md

 ## Acknowledgments

-I express my deep gratitude for the help in working on the project [Rinat Akhtamov](https://github.com/rinaatt )
+I express my deep gratitude for the help in working on the project [Rinat Akhtamov](https://github.com/rinaatt) and [Albert Alexandrov](https://github.com/albertalexandrov)